chuabingya/NodeFlair/README.md

 2. the index.css needs to be copied and pasted to another file
 3. save both files
 4. website can be viewed by clicking on the saved index.html

+Clonning the code from github to visual studio code
+1. Click on clone a repository on visual studio code
+2. click on code
+3. click on https
+4. copy the link
+5. paste the link to visual studio code
+6. select clone